+- Home assignment 1 (Firm): 01/13

+- Home assignment 2 (Monopoly): 01/20

+- Home assignment 3 (Pricing): 02/29

+- Home assignment 4 (Oligopoly): 02/03

+- Home assignment 5 (Public Goods): 02/12

+- Home assignment 6 (Asymmetric Information): 02/26

+- Home assignment 7 (Signaling): 03/10

-- Each weekly Home assignment will have two parts one graded, the other ungraded.
-You must do both parts, but submit only the first one. - Home assignments must be submitted individually via Gradescope. - Home assignments should be submitted as typewritten pdf files.
-Use software like Word or LATEX to typeset your equations, if needed.
-Graphs should preferably typewritten as well. - Late assignments will not be accepted. - You must correctly tag your pages on Gradescope prior to submission.
+- Each weekly home assignment will have two parts one graded, the other ungraded.
+You must do both parts, but submit only the first one (i.e., the part which will be graded).

+- Home assignments must be submitted individually via Gradescope.

+- Home assignments should be submitted as typewritten pdf files.
+Use any software like Word or LATEX to typeset your equations, if needed.

+- Assignments are due at noon Chicago time on their respective due dates.

+- Late assignments will not be accepted.

+- You must correctly tag your pages on Gradescope prior to submission.
 Instructions for tagging pages are located in the "Assignments" section of Canvas.